 The inferred delimiter is incorrect¶

 In some instances the crawler may not infer the correct delimiter for a CSV file.
-You can choose to either register the table manually by copying the SQL statement and editing the line
+You can choose to either register the dataset manually by copying the SQL statement and editing the line

 ...ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'

-or alter the table to use the correct delimiter after registration by running the following command in the workspace
+or alter the dataset to use the correct delimiter after registration by running the following command in the workspace

 ALTER TABLE <dbname.tablename> SET SERDEPROPERTIES ('field.delim'='.');.

-My table was not discovered as partitioned correctly¶
+My dataset was not discovered as partitioned correctly¶

 The Okera crawler uses the folder directory naming structure in order to automatically detect partitions.
 Please make sure your data files have been separated into partitioning folders and have been named correctly.